Understanding The Definition Of A Squatter

 Can You Kick Someone Out Of Your House In Missouri?

-If you own a home in Missouri or invest in real estate, you should be aware of squatters’ rights.
-Squatters, or people who occupy property without permission, have legal rights under Missouri law.
+If you own a home in Missouri or invest in real estate, you should know squatters’ rights.
+Under Missouri law, squatters —people who occupy property without permission—have legal rights.

-As a homeowner, you may wonder if you have the authority to kick someone out of your home if they are squatting on your land.
+As a homeowner, you may wonder if you can kick someone out of your home if they squat on your land.
 The answer isn’t as simple as “yes or no.”

 What Is Adverse Possession In Missouri?

-In Missouri, adverse possession is a legal concept that grants possession of a property to someone who has openly occupied it for a set period of time, usually ten years.
+In Missouri, adverse possession is a legal concept that grants possession of a property to someone who has openly occupied it for a set period, usually ten years.

 This means that if someone has lived on or used a piece of land without the owner’s permission for more than ten years, they may be able to claim ownership through adverse possession.